hotwax/oms-documentation/Plugins/Manage app styling with @hotwax-apps-theme package.md

 ### Overview

-The Apps theme package is a software library developed by HotWax Commerce that provides styling functionalities for applications.
-By using this package, HotWax enhances the visual appearance and user interface of applications.
+The Apps theme package is a software library developed by HotWax Commerce to deploy a consistent set of styles for all apps from a centrally managed style package.
+Global styles and branding overrides are managed from here and then imported into all apps.

 ## Usage